mikemarsian/serially/README.md

 [![Build Status](https://circleci.com/gh/mikemarsian/serially.svg?&style=shield&circle-token=93a8f2925ebdd64032108118ef6e17eb3848d767)](https://circleci.com/gh/mikemarsian/serially)
 [![Code Climate](https://codeclimate.com/github/mikemarsian/serially/badges/gpa.svg)](https://codeclimate.com/github/mikemarsian/serially)

-Have you ever had a class that required a series of background tasks to run serially, strictly one after another?
-Then Serially is for you.
+Have you ever had a class whose instances required a series of background tasks to run serially, strictly one after another?
+Than Serially is for you.
 Declare the tasks using a simple DSL in the order you want them to to run.
-Serially will wrap them in a single job, and schedule it using Resque in a queue you specify (or a default one).
+The tasks for each instance will run inside a separate Resque job, in a queue you specify.
 The next task will run only if the previous one has finished successfully.
-All task run results are written to DB and can be inspected (that is if your class is an ActiveRecord model).
+All task runs are written to DB and can be inspected.

 Check [this demo app][1] to see how Serially may be used in a Rails app.